College Counseling for Success

 For Students

-• A clear understanding of college expectations
+• Clear understanding of expectations

-• Effective self-advocacy and communication strategies
+• Stronger self-advocacy and communication

 For Families

-• Reassurance that your teen is ready for the transition
+• Reassurance your student is ready

 • Less worry about daily responsibilities